ShinoharaTa/keyboards/README_en.md

 - [Regarding the Terms of Use of Shinohara's Board Design Data](./LICENSE.md)
 - [Amazon Wish List](https://www.amazon.co.jp/hz/wishlist/ls/36H4COTLUYA0M?ref_=wl_share)

-## BlackMask60 (Not for sale)

-The first left-right split Column Staggard keyboard design
-Reduced number of parts for simplicity while ensuring durability and maintainability such as replaceable switches
-Not for sale.

--> Successor Products: RURA66

 ## 素 - Shiro (End of sale)

 Long-selling product that has been on sale since 2019 and will continue until 2022